aave-dao/aave-v3-origin/docs/3.6/Aave-v3.6-properties.md

 **ltv0 rules**: `ltv` usually describes the loan to value ratio.
 If ltv is set to **exact** 0, additional rules apply, namely:

 1. The asset can no longer be enabled as collateral.
-2. ltv0 asset(s) must be withdrawn before withdrawing any other asset.
+2. If the user is borrowing something, ltv0 asset(s) must be withdrawn first.

 ## Properties